Google Pixel Watch vs. Samsung Galaxy Watch 5 | CNN Underscored

 Google takes an easy victory with the Pixel Watch’s software

-We’ll keep this short and sweet: the Galaxy Watch 5 has good software, while the Pixel Watch has excellent software.
+We’ll keep this short and sweet: The Galaxy Watch 5 has good software, but the Pixel Watch has excellent software.

 Both watches run Wear OS 3.5, the latest version of Google’s smartwatch software that was built in conjunction with Samsung.
 They work in similar ways, with each boasting the same Tiles interface that can show you information when swiping left or right on the clock face.
 They also both use the Play Store for all additional apps, and even notifications and Quick Settings are almost the same.